-    - Use baking powder instead of baking soda; if your recipe calls for 1 teaspoon baking soda, you would use 3 to 4 teaspoons baking powder.
+Try using baking powder instead of baking soda.
+Baking soda encourages spreading while baking powder puffs the cookies up.
+If your recipe calls for 1 teaspoon of baking soda, you would use 3 to 4 teaspoons of baking powder.
 Caution: This could result in an unwanted flavor shift.

 Q: Why are my cookies so puffy and cakey?

-- Using cake flour (or just too much flour)
+Using the wrong type of flour (or just too much flour).

 Q: Why are my cookies so tough and hard?

-- Try taking your cookies out when they're browning at the edges but not in the center.
+Try taking your cookies out when they're browning at the edges but not in the center.
 Leave them on the sheet for about 5 minutes to set completely, then remove them to cool on a rack.
-The result should be a chewier center and more pliable overall cookie.

-- A greater ratio of fat (butter, margarine, shortening, etc.) to flour will result in a more tender cookie.
+A greater fat ratio (butter, margarine, shortening, etc.) to flour will result in a more tender cookie.
 Start by adding just a ¼ cup additional to your recipe.
 Melting the butter before adding it to the sugar will also up the chew factor.

 Q: Why are my cookies not crisp enough?